 PCOS refers to having tiny bumps or cysts inside women’s ovaries which are small collections of fluid.
 Ovaries can fail to release eggs, regularly, due to inadequate hormonal signals from the pituitary gland.
 Absence of these signals leads to lack of ovulation.

 It is also referred to as syndrome due to its multiple signs and symptoms, and the female may not have all the clinical signs.
 A female with PCOS may have a specific set of clinical signs and symptoms, whereas the other women may have a completely different set of symptoms, but they all fit in a syndrome that has been defined as PCOS.

-PCOS is still idiopathic, but it is considered to be caused due to underlying disorder of insulin resistance, hyperinsulinemia which stimulates the increased production of ovarian androgen hormones.
+PCOS is still idiopathic (cause unknown), but it is considered to be caused by an underlying disorder of insulin resistance, hyperinsulinemia which stimulates the increased production of ovarian androgen hormones.

 Typically, all ovaries tend to make a bit of male sex hormone (androgen testosterone), but increased LH levels contribute to increased testosterone production.
 Along with it, high insulin levels in the body can also stimulate ovaries to produce male sex hormones.

 Researchers have found a strong association between PCOS and subfertility.
 A research study revealed that each year, about 75% of PCOS patients visit gynecology clinics due to subfertility caused by PCOS.

 Women suffering from this hormonal disorder may show signs and symptoms of: